Searching for Developers on GitHub in 2021: A Complete How-To Guide

-The developers you’d like to reach may get numerous letters from other recruiters – so you’ll need a way to stand out from the crowd.
+Developers you’d like to reach may get numerous letters from other hiring managers – so you’ll need a way to stand out from the crowd.

 The best approach here is to find out about the candidates as much as possible.

 Have another look at the developers’ repositories and see what kind of programs they have there.
-It doesn’t matter if you can’t tell the difference between CSS and HTML, you’ll still get the necessary data.
+It doesn’t matter if you can’t tell the difference between programming languages, you’ll still get the necessary data.